U.S. Bank Stadium: Ramsey County Proposal

-2012

 On March 1, 2012, Governor Dayton announced an agreement for a new stadium to be built on the site of the Metrodome, pending approval by the state legislature and the Minneapolis city council.
 The $975 million project, half of which would be publicly funded, would be patterned after Lucas Oil Stadium.
 It would use part of the footprint of the Metrodome and would only require the Vikings to play at TCF Bank Stadium during the final year of construction.
 The agreement met with mixed reaction, and some criticized the proposal as being unfair to taxpayers and a giveaway to team owners.

 On May 10, 2012, the Minnesota Legislature approved funding for a new Vikings stadium on that site.
 The project is projected to have a $975 million price tag, with the Vikings covering $477 million, the state covering $348 million, and $150 million covered by a hospitality tax in Minneapolis.
 The city of Minneapolis must pay a total of 678 million over the 30-year life of the deal, including interest, operations, and construction costs.
 The bill was signed by Governor Dayton and received the approval of the Minneapolis City Council on May 25, 2012.
 The Vikings played in the Metrodome through the 2013 season, as construction did not require the dome's immediate demolition.
 Under the leadership of Vikings COO Kevin Warren, the team moved to TCF Bank Stadium on the University of Minnesota campus until the new stadium was completed.

-2013

-On May 13, 2013, the Minnesota Sports Facilities Authority (MSFA), the Minnesota Vikings, and HKS Sports & Entertainment Group together unveiled the new stadium's design.

-2014

 In January 2014, a lawsuit was started by former Minneapolis mayoral candidate Doug Mann and two others to block the construction of the new stadium.
 The suit questioned the constitutionality of the stadium's funding plan and delayed a $468 million bond sale.
 Officials warned the delay could stall the project's timeline and add costs.
 The lawsuit was later dismissed by the Minnesota Supreme Court.